Office: Gates-Hillman 7225

 2008] TA.
 15-251 Great Theoretical Ideas in Computer Science.
 (Instructor: Luis von Ahn)

 The Turing Machine Kernel Is Not Computable [Blog Post]

 I am happy to be married to my beautiful wife

 of Pitt basketball and

 football, the Penguins, and the Steelers.
-After years of bad seasons the Pirates have also been winning me
+It has also been exciting to see

 I enjoy playing